ashmitKmishra/BullDawg-Hackers/README.md

+# Chart Branch - BullDawg-Hackers

+## About This Branch

+This branch is dedicated to implementing and developing the **charts** that will be used in our hackathon project.

+## Purpose

+All chart-related features, visualizations, and data representation components will be developed in this branch before merging into the main project.

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.